Tromador/Kyngesreach/Adventure_Modules/Summer Bay/Summer_Bay.md

 The path is barely a path at all — just gaps between the massive roots of towering trees.
 Vines dangle from above like nooses.
 The air is a humid soup of rotting vegetation, wet earth, and the pungent smell of unseen blooms.

+> *The first steps into the jungle feel like wading into a wall of living breath.
+The air grows hotter still beneath the canopy, and the world narrows to a labyrinth of roots, tangled vines, and slick, mossy stones.
+Every footfall sinks slightly into damp, spongy soil.
+Ferns the size of men brush against shoulders and arms, shedding beads of moisture that soak through cloth and leather.*
+>
+> *The trail — if it could even be called that — twists unpredictably, hemmed in by thickets of thorned undergrowth and low-hanging creepers that snag at clothing and weapons.
+Shadows pool thick between the trees.
+Above, the dense lattice of branches lets in only splintered shafts of grey light, giving the jungle an oppressive, half-lit gloom.*
+>
+> *Every few steps, some unseen creature stirs the brush just out of sight — a flash of scaled skin, a glimpse of fur, the rustle of wings.
+The deeper the players push, the more the jungle seems to press against them, as if the island itself resents their passage.*

 The light dims almost immediately under the thick canopy.

 As they move further in, a persistent, crawling sense settles on them — a feeling of being watched.